shaileshprabhu95/threat-model/draft-ietf-dult-threat-model.md

 ### Finding Tracking Tags

 Even after a location tracker is detected through passive or active scanning, a user may have difficulty in locating it.
 For example, a tag may be buried under a vehicle cushion.
 Platforms should allow users who have discovered a tracker through passive or active scanning to request that the tracker signal its presence.
 This assistance should be done in a way that is accessible to users with sensory or other impairments by using multimodal signals as described in {{tracking-tag-alerts}}.
+Platforms may also implement other methods to assist in locating trackers, such as precision finding using Ultra-wideband.

 ### Disabling Tracking Tags